With a little know-how and effort, you can format phone numbers in Google Sheets any way you’d like them to appear.

 - Highlight the phone numbers from the helper column and select “Copy” from the right-click menu.

 - Choose the original column phone number values, right-click, select “Paste special,” and “Paste values only.”
+You can also use the keyboard shortcut CTRL + SHIFT + V for Windows and Cmnd + SHIFT + V for Mac.

 - Google Sheets will populate the original column with unformatted phone numbers.

-So this is how you can use simple custom formatting to format phone numbers in Google sheets.
+So this is how you can use simple custom formatting to format phone numbers in Google Sheets.

 Other Google Sheets tutorials you may like: